AlexEidt/aio/README.md

 	Bitrate    int    // Bitrate.
 	Format     string // Format of audio.
 	Codec      string // Audio Codec.
-	Video      string // File path for Video to use.
+	StreamFile string // File path for extra stream data.
 }
 ```

-The `Options.Video` parameter is intended for users who wish to alter an audio stream from a video.
-Instead of having to process the audio and store in a file and then combine with the video later, the user can simply pass in the original video file path via the `Options.Video` parameter.
+The `Options.StreamFile` parameter is intended for users who wish to alter an audio stream from a video.
+Instead of having to process the audio and store in a file and then combine with the video later, the user can simply pass in the original video file path via the `Options.StreamFile` parameter.
 This will combine the audio with all other streams in the given video file (Video, Subtitle, Data, and Attachments Streams) and will cut all streams to be the same length. **Note that `aio` is not a audio/video editing library.**

 Note that this means that adding extra stream data from a file will only work if the `filename` being written to is a container format, i.e attempting to add video streams to a `wav` file will result in a undefined behavior.